jonathanolson/slither/notes/patterns.md

       - HEY, for embeddings, COMBINE FACE COLOR DUALS that have overlap(!)
         - embedFeatures( features ) => features, handles overlapping things (face color duals) and removes redundancies
           - then sort to "canonical order"?
   -
+  - Database of pattern boards (with mappings).
+    - So we can manually create a pattern board and FIND an equivalent mapping through it(!)
+    - CANONICALIZATION somehow? or just scan for isomorphisms?
+    - move out sketchyIsIsomorphic into a function in code
+  -
   - Ordering of getFaceFeatureCombinations (fewer duals first, then fewer faces in duals, etc.)
   -